deta/space-docs/src/pages/migration/learn-more/auth-comparison.md

 ---
-title: Cloud vs Space Auth
+title: How Auth is Different
-position: 3
+position: 4
 layout: "@docs"
 ---